jharnois4512/Webdriver/README.md

 Lastly, make sure that you check the ```running``` box to start the proxy.

 When you are done with these steps, navigate to the ```HTTP history``` tab and run the program.

+## Version Usages

+To be able to run the Chrome driver, you must use Chrome version 85.